kovidgoyal/rapydscript-ng/README.md

 Here, you probably meant to return ``somevar2`` not ``somevar1``.
 The linter will detect that somevar2 is defined but not used and warn you about it.

-The linter is highly configurable, you can add ot the list of builtin names that the linter will not raise undefined errors for.
-You can turn off individual checks that you dont find useful.
+The linter is highly configurable, you can add to the list of built-in names that the linter will not raise undefined errors for.
+You can turn off individual checks that you do not find useful.
 See ``rapydscript lint -h`` for details.

 Advanced Usage Topics